AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex3.md

 ![ETL](./images/2wf9.png)

 You'll then see a popup window, which shows your S3-connection.
-In the **Packages**-column, you'll see your bucket name.
+In the **Packages** column, you'll see your bucket name.
 Click your bucket name to select it.

 ![ETL](./images/2wf10.png)

-After selecting your bucket name, you'll see the 4 CSV-files that you uploaded into your S3-bucket in exercise 1.
+After selecting your bucket name, you'll see the four CSV files that you uploaded into your S3 bucket in Exercise 5.1.

 Select the file **offline_orders.csv** and click OK.